alondmnt/joplin-plugin-tag-navigator/README.md

 - Notes are arguably the atomic blocks of information in [Joplin](https://joplinapp.org).
 They can be linked to, tagged, and come up in search results.
 Joplin is optimised for this, and these features are pretty efficient.
 - However, among 100s-1000s of long-form notes (that are hardly "atomic"), it remains challenging to find a small piece of information, idea, or memory.
 - Tags can be especially helpful in distinguishing between the content of a text (what it's about) and its form or function (what type of text it is or what purpose it serves).
 The first is more easily captured by traditional or [semantic search](https://github.com/alondmnt/joplin-plugin-jarvis).
-The latter can be conveniently captured by tags, such as #concept, #plan, #memory, #realization, #idea, #review, #bug, #feature, and others.
+The latter can be conveniently captured by tags, such as #concept, #plan, #memory, #realisation, #idea, #review, #bug, #feature, and others.
 - I'd like to experiment here with information retrieval from single paragraphs, or outline items, as atomic blocks of information, using inline tags.

 ## Objectives